Stem-O/Career-Paths/README.md

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/2/2f/PowerShell_5.0_icon.png" width="30px"> CyberSecurity Analyst
-<p>A cybersecurity analyst protects company hardware, software, and networks from cybercriminals. <br>The analyst's primary role is to understand company IT infrastructure in detail, monitor it at all times, and evaluate threats that could potentially breach the network.</br>
+<p>A cybersecurity analyst protects company hardware, software, and networks from cybercriminals. <br>The analyst's primary role is to understand company IT infrastructure in detail, monitor it at all times, and evaluate threats that could potentially breach the network.

 <img src="https://www.simplilearn.com/ice9/free_resources_article_thumb/What_Is_A_Cyber_Security_Analyst.jpg" width="500px">